 - the public resource (e.g. fish stocks)

-- · the value of access rights and
+- Net Economic Returns to the Australian Community and

 - the broader environment

 Non-compliance with the rules and regulations can have significant consequences.
 Immediate consequences for operators include fines, suspensions and prosecutions.
 However, there are more significant environmental impacts, such as the impact of fishing operations on spawning grounds or other significant marine features which may result in the closure of areas and/or fisheries.
 Non-compliance can lead to instability and ultimately undermine the value and viability of Australia's fishing industry.